elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 * running mix deps.compile
 * running cd assets && npm install && node node_modules/brunch/bin/brunch build

 We are all set!
-Run your Phoenix application:
+Go into your application by running:

     $ cd platform

+Then configure your database in config/dev.exs and run:

+    $ mix ecto.create

+Start your Phoenix app with:

     $ mix phx.server

 You can also run your app inside IEx (Interactive Elixir) as:

     $ iex -S mix phx.server

-Before moving on, configure your database in config/dev.exs and run:

-    $ mix ecto.create
 ```

 Notice that Phoenix displays _a lot_ of helpful information.
 First, the output